hilalgulsen/flightadvisor/readme.md

-This is a demo flightadvisor project.
+This is an awesome demo flightadvisor project.